Druh Farrell: 2013 Calgary municipal election

-Farrell was reelected to represent Ward 7 in the 2013 election for a 4-year term by capturing 37% of the votes.
-In 2nd place with 28% was Kevin Taylor, followed closely by Brent Alexander with 26%.

-2017 municipal election
+2017 Calgary municipal election

-Farrell was reelected to serve Ward 7 in the 2017 election for a 4-year term with 41.0% of the vote.
-Her only close competitor in This election was Brent Alexander, who garnered 37.5%.

-2021 municipal election
+2021 Calgary municipal election

-On February 22, 2021, Farrell announced she would not be running for reelection in 2021.
+On February 22, 2021, Farrell announced she would not be running for reelection in the 2021 Calgary municipal election.

 31st Alberta general election

-On May 13, 2022, Farell won the nomination to become the Alberta NDP candidate for Calgary-Bow in the 31st Aberta general election.
+After controversy alleging party officials' bias towards Farrell, on May 13, 2022, Farell won the nomination to become the Alberta NDP candidate for Calgary-Bow in the 2023 Alberta general election.

 Tenure as city councillor

 Peace Bridge

 The $24.5-million Peace Bridge designed by Santiago Calatrava on the Bow River between Eau Claire and Sunnyside, was a "controversial" project from its onset with many people considering it to be an "unnecessary extravagance."
 Farrell was a vocal supporter of the footbridge and as a result she "became the human shield at which many strangers directed their intense anger."
 On March 24, 2012, "thousands of Calgarians flooded onto the [bridge] to celebrate its opening."
 About 6,000 people use it daily.
 It quickly became a "tourist magnet"−the "most photographed structure in Calgary".
 It ranked among the top ten architectural projects and public spaces of 2012.